Office of eDiplomacy

-The Office of eDiplomacy is an applied technology think tank for the United States Department of State.
-The Office of eDiplomacy is staffed by Foreign and Civil Service Officers, as well as contract professionals.
-There are four branches, the Diplomatic Innovation Division (DID), the Knowledge Leadership Division (KLD), the Customer Liaison Division (CLD), and the Business Requirements Unit (BRU).
+The Office of eDiplomacy has been an applied technology think tank for the United States Department of State.
+The Office of eDiplomacy has been staffed by Foreign and Civil Service Officers in a wide range of specializations.
+There are two branches: the Diplomatic Innovation Division (DID) and the Knowledge Leadership Division (KLD).

-The unit was formed in response to recommendations from the 1999 Overseas Presence Advisory Panel that the State Department improve its ability to communicate and share knowledge.
+The office was formed in response to recommendations from the 1999 Overseas Presence Advisory Panel that the State Department improve its ability to communicate and share knowledge.